 |A bit expensive||Cheaper compared to porcelain|

 Hardness & DurabilityPorcelain offers superior hardness and durability because its clay comprises finer grains.
 Porcelain is also fired in a kiln that operates at much higher temperatures, for a longer time than ceramic.
 This extreme heat causes more of the silica material in the clay to liquefy, which results in a more cohesive material at the microscopic level.
 Therefore, porcelain becomes a much denser, heavier material renowned for its durability and water resistance.

 Porcelain Vs. Ceramic CostCeramic has a lesser value than porcelain, though their appearances are almost identical.
 The difference in cost arises because porcelain is made of finer and denser clay containing more feldspar.
 Therefore, it requires more raw materials to make the same number of tiles.

 The Porcelain Enamel Institute (PEI) has created 5 groups for porcelain and enamel materials, based on their resistance to wear:

-Group 3: All residential, to include entryways, kitchens, bathrooms, laundry rooms, and hallways.
-This is also suitable for light commercial use.
+All residential, entryways, kitchens, bathrooms, laundry rooms, and hallways.
+They are also suitable for light commercial use

-Group 5: The toughest porcelain or ceramic tile available, suitable for extremely heavy outdoor traffic like crowded public walkways.
+The toughest porcelain or ceramic tile, suitable for extremely heavy outdoor traffic like crowded public walkways

-Looking for tile flooring around the Dallas-Fort Worth metroplex?
+Looking for cheap floor tiles around the Dallas-Fort Worth Metroplex?
 All American Flooring is nearby and has great prices on premiere tile brands: Marazzi Tile, Daltile, and more!